+Important TIPS

-- Important TIPS - Agencies offer educational programs and support groups that can help families - better understand the disease and learn - P better understand the disease and learn strategies for providing the best care for people living with dementia. - Agencies can connect you with health professionals and organizations that support people living with dementia and their care partners. - Agencies can also connect you to the latest research on clinical trials as well as local programming to support and engage individuals living with dementia.
+Agencies offer educational programs and support groups that can help families better understand the disease and learn strategies for providing the best care for people living with dementia.

+- Agencies can connect you with health professionals and organizations that support people living with dementia and their care partners. - Agencies can also connect you to the latest research on clinical trials as well as local programming to support and engage individuals living with dementia.